FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Create an edge

-An edge is nothing but a line with two vertices   *
+An edge is nothing but a line with two vertices:

 ```python